jonsterling/AquaUI/README.md

 2. We aim to support both accent colors and light/dark mode.

+# Is AquaUI targetting AppKit or SwiftUI?

+We take a broad view of current Macintosh platform user interface programming models.
+There are many things that are currently possible *only* using AppKit (such as window and scrollbar customisation), and on the other hand there are other things that are much easier using SwiftUI (such as compositional graphics).

+AquaUI would ideally provide tools to ugprade the visual appearance of both AppKit and SwiftUI-based controls.
+For the foreseeable future, there will be gaps in both, but we consider both paradigms to be within the remit of AquaUI.

+We also use SwiftUI at times as an implementation detail when constructing visuals for use within AppKit; for example, the Aqua scroller knob is currently backed by SwiftUI.

 # How can I contribute?

 Contributions are extremely welcome.
 You will find that current implementations have various limitations, and we very sincerely hope that contributors will feel free to lift these limitations.
+Visual customisation in AppKit is a bit of a dark art: contributions that improve the correctness and stability of the customisations are welcome.

 Visual design is a matter of both taste *and* ability.
 Contributions that improve the visual design in line with the project vision are welcome.